 Our Experience with Online Unit Studies

-One week, I was feeling rather tired and down.
+One week, I felt rather tired and down.
 We were doing the bare minimum for school—mostly what I could read to the girls or assign for them to do on their own.
-Then I remembered the Online Unit Studies.
+Then I remembered Techie Homeschool Mom’s Online Unit Studies.
 In a couple minutes, I’d logged onto the computer, found the website, and opened the Ancient Egypt unit study for the girls.

 When Sunshine and Lily completed each page, they clicked on a button to go to the next page.
 It was thus easy to track their progress through the unit study.
 Each day, they’d open the unit study and pick it up where they left off.
 History has always been their favourite subject.
 They finished the Ancient Egypt unit study in a week (and probably would have gone faster if I’d given them more time to do it!).